levitte/openssl-web/docs/OpenSSL300Design.md

 *   `UNSIGNED_INTEGER`
     *   These are arbitrary length and may therefore require an arbitrarily sized buffer.
-    *   The number is store in native form, i.e. MSB first on big endian systems and LSB first on little endian systems.
+    *   The number is stored in native form, i.e. MSB first on big endian systems and LSB first on little endian systems.
 This means that arbitrary native integers can be stored in the buffer, just make sure that the buffer size is correct and